ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Closures — JavaScript Interview Questions & Answers — Part 4 - <a href="https://medium.com/@beyondcoding.dev/closures-javascript-interview-questions-answers-part-4-ffd4009c5ec9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Beyond Coding`**

+<blockquote>A function is bundled with its lexical environment is known as closure.
+Even when the function is returned from another function and even…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Java vs. Node.js in 2026: Which Is Better for Enterprise Applications? - <a href="https://medium.com/@apidots/java-vs-node-js-in-2026-which-is-better-for-enterprise-applications-3606fefa264d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `API DOTS Private Limited`**

+<blockquote>Compare Java vs. Node.js in 2026 for enterprise apps.
+Explore performance, scalability, costs, use cases, and architecture.
+Continue reading on Medium »</blockquote>

+<h3>3.
 Spring Security with JWT: The Night I Locked Myself Out of My Own App - <a href="https://medium.com/@digitalascent160/spring-security-with-jwt-the-night-i-locked-myself-out-of-my-own-app-605e388f4a5c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ascent Software Training Institute`**

 <blockquote>Spring Security with JWT: The Night I Locked Myself Out of My Own App
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Gen AI Course in Ameerpet: Skills You Need for the AI Era - <a href="https://medium.com/@satishkumar72288/gen-ai-course-in-ameerpet-skills-you-need-for-the-ai-era-582e1cae0b4a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Satishkumar`**

 <blockquote>The technology industry is experiencing a major transformation driven by Artificial Intelligence.
 Among the different branches of AI…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Your Dynamic Site Might Be Expensive AND Invisible to ChatGPT - <a href="https://hoomanstudio.medium.com/your-dynamic-site-might-be-expensive-and-invisible-to-chatgpt-2de5b00aafdc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hooman Studio`**

 <blockquote>Half of the Web’s Traffic Isn’t Human Anymore.
 Your Architecture Bill Just Changed.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 I Rewrote My JavaScript Code Using These 10 Techniques - <a href="https://javascript.plainenglish.io/i-rewrote-my-javascript-code-using-these-10-techniques-421a2c4e1258?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>Once there was a time when my JavaScript code worked.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 Scope, Block & Block Scope — JavaScript Interview Questions & Answers — Part 3 - <a href="https://medium.com/@beyondcoding.dev/scope-block-block-scope-javascript-interview-questions-answers-part-3-1055eea044f5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Beyond Coding`**

 <blockquote>In this part, we’ll explore Scope, Blocks, and Block Scope in JavaScript — key concepts that are frequently asked in JavaScript interviews…
-Continue reading on Medium »</blockquote>

-<h3>6.
-12 TypeScript Tricks Senior Software Engineers Use in Production - <a href="https://medium.com/@johirbuet/12-typescript-tricks-senior-software-engineers-use-in-production-e7b3a14b1c1b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Johirul Islam`**

-<blockquote>Practical patterns for safer APIs, clearer domain models, and code that survives large teams
 Continue reading on Medium »</blockquote>

 <br/>